tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 If we check details of one of these alerts, we can see interesting information, including related [MITRE tactics](https://www.microsoft.com/security/blog/2021/04/29/center-for-threat-informed-defense-teams-up-with-microsoft-partners-to-build-the-attck-for-containers-matrix/), detailed description, pod name...

-However we would like to potentially trigger actions based on this alert or have information about how to mitigate the threat!
+However we would like to potentially trigger actions based on these alerts or have information about how to mitigate the threat!
 This all happens in the 'take action' tab:

 <div style="text-align: center">